Elijah Muhammad: Rift with Ernest 2X McGee

 came along because it weaned them from Christianity to a fabricated form of Islam.
 Both, in his opinion, were bad.
 His letters also revealed what he knew of Fard, alleging he was John Walker of Gary who had come to America at 27 from Greece, had served prison time for stealing, and raping a 17-year-old girl, and had died in Chicago, Illinois, at 78.

-After the letters were sent, 7 of Khaalis' family members were murdered at the Hanafi Madh-Hab Center.
+After the letters were sent, seven of Khaalis' family members were murdered at the Hanafi Madh-Hab Center.
 Four men from NOI Mosque No. 12 were accused of the crime.

 Rift with Malcolm X

-Rumors were circulating among Nation of Islam members that Elijah was conducting extramarital affairs with young Nation secretarieswhich would constitute a serious violation of Nation teachings.
-After first discounting the rumors, MalcolmX came to believe them after he spoke with Elijah's son Wallace and with the women making the accusations.
-Malcolm X publicly accused Elijah of "having 8 children with six different teenage girls" who "were his private secretaries."
-Elijah confirmed the rumors in 1963, attempting to justify his behavior by referring to precedents set by biblical prophets.

 Malcolm X's public response to the assassination of President Kennedy

-On December 1, 1963, when asked for a comment about the assassination of President John F. Kennedy, MalcolmX said that it was a case of "chickens coming home to roost".
+On December 1, 1963, when asked for a comment about the assassination of President John F. Kennedy, Malcolm X said that it was a case of "chickens coming home to roost".
 He added that "chickens coming home to roost never did make me sad; they've always made me glad."
 The New York Times wrote, "in further criticism of Mr. Kennedy, the Muslim leader cited the murders of Patrice Lumumba, Congo leader, of Medgar Evers, civil rights leader, and of the Negro girls bombed earlier this year in a Birmingham, Alabama, church.
 These, he said, were instances of other 'chickens coming home to roost'."
 The remarks prompted a widespread public outcry.
 The Nation of Islam, which had sent a message of condolence to the Kennedy family and ordered its ministers not to comment on the assassination, publicly censured their former shining star.
 Malcolm X retained his post and rank as minister, but was prohibited from public speaking for 90 days.